SEO Consultant

 Keyword Research

 A keyword is a single word used to find information when researching.
 A keyword phrase or long-tail keywords are two or more words used for a search query.
 Most search queries are for long-tail keywords.
+In the era of AI search, long-tail questions and conversational search queries are growing with AI tools such as ChatGPT, and on Google.

 Keyword research is a task that involves identification of popular words and search phrases used by people in search engines.
 It is a vital task for successful SEO and Google Ads performance.
 Keyword research dictates what keywords are of relevance and what the topics your webpages should focus on.
 There are many keyword tools to help with this.